bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/deliverables.md

   7. Writing tests of the profile screen
   8. Make the app icon as our logo and configure the app name
   9. Implementing bottom navigation and app bars
-  10. Reviewing all works done by mobile teammates
+  10. Reviewing all works done by the mobile teammates
+  11. Determination of the endpoints, request and response bodies
+  12. Implement app icon and app name to the required config files

 ### *Main contributions:*

+I played active and important role while designing the API definition and project architecture while keeping needs of front and backend in mind.
+I reviewed all works done by the mobile team, build the communication between back-end and mobile teams.
+I actively reported the problems, missing points to them and had discussion on the processes.
+I explained the flow we should follow for email verification to all team members in our weekly meeting.
+I also expressed my suggestions on the request and response bodies.

 I especially contributed to the mobile side with Flutter since I am a part of the mobile team.
 I have set up the base project, implemented the base managers (network, navigation, local), base widgets and logics which appear at almost every part of the app (like extensions, common widgets, helpers).
-I also took the responsibility of the signup and profile (static) screens and implemented them successfully.
-I did a research on testing with Flutter and I wrote the tests of the screens I developed.
-These tests created helpful examples for my teammates to use.
+I created the base structure to support multi-language and multi-theme features.
+I took the responsibility of the signup screen which was the first screen we developed on mobile.
+I developed various generic widgets while developing this screen like CustomFormField, ActionButton, and so on.
+I also created a base network manager to use across the app and built the back-end connection of the signup endpoint.
+I did a research on testing with Flutter and created the first tests of our app, wrote some examples and beneficial helpers.
+I also write both unit-widget tests and also the network request tests of the signup screen.

+I also took the responsibility of the profile screen.
+Since the back-end connection and content of this screen is not ready yet, I implemented it as static (by using some dynamic data from login/signup screens).
+I managed the navigation from authentication screen to the home screen and movement/update of the data of authentication screens.
+I also wrote unit-widget tests for the profile screen.
+Additionally, I implemented the bottom and top app bars for the home screen.
+Finally, I configured the required files for the app logo and name.

 * *Code related significant issues:* My issues that contribute to the code base demonstrated during the demo: